-Individuals with 4-year degrees, often called a bachelor's degree, make, on average, $400,000 more over their lifetime compared to individuals with a high school diploma, even after accounting for the cost of the degree.
+Individuals with 4-year degrees, often called a bachelor's degree, earn, on average, over 60% more a year compared to individuals with a high school diploma.
+A college education pays off even after accounting for the cost of the degree.
 In the last decade, almost 70% of new jobs required a 4-year degree.
 If you’re interested in building a foundational set of skills valued by many employers, exploring different passions, and expanding your network, this path is worth considering.
 If a 4-year degree sounds like the right first step for you, we have you covered.

-Individuals with 2-year degrees, often called an associate degree, make, on average, $200,000 more over their lifetime even after accounting for the cost of the degree.
+Individuals with 2-year degrees, often called an associate degree, earn, on average, about 20% more a year compared to individuals with a high school diploma.
+An associate degree pays off even after accounting for the cost of the degree.
 These programs are usually offered through community colleges and are local, affordable, and can get you credits that can be transferred to other degree programs.
 If a 2-year degree sounds like the right first step for you, we have you covered.

 Many careers require significant on-the-job experience and training.
 Apprenticeships combine hands-on learning (usually paid) and education that result in a credential.
 Skilled trades, like electrician, have historically required apprenticeships but you can qualify for a new wave of jobs through an apprenticeship.